-Although most types of emulsifiers are approved by the FDA as ‘generally safe’, there are more and more studies that report that emulsifiers disrupt the metabolism rate and disturb the microbial activity in the gut causing inflamed bowels and it is also supported that they contribute to obesity.
+Although most types of emulsifiers are approved by the FDA as ‘generally safe’, there are more and more studies that report that emulsifiers disrupt the metabolism rate and disturb the microbial activity in the gut causing inflamed bowels and also supported that they contribute to obesity.

 Some protein powders were found to even contain harmful toxins.
 So, it is always wise to check if the product is FSSAI or FDA approved.

 Interaction with common medication

 In addition to these dangers, whey protein can decrease the effectiveness of antibiotics.
 Due to the effect of some of the minerals that are present in the whey powder, the effect of antibiotics decreased.
 So, it is important to consult with the doctor and gain appropriate information.

 Can whey protein cause kidney and liver damages?

 It is one of the common misconceptions that consuming whey protein can damage the kidneys and the liver and that it may lead to osteoporosis.

 However, there is no evidence to prove any of these claims.
 In fact, consuming protein helps reduce liver fat and is good for the bones.
 That being said there are also other things to be noted.